cowprotocol/cowswap/apps/cowswap-frontend/src/pages/TermsAndConditions/TermsAndConditions.md

 Please consult our [documentation](https://docs.cow.fi/cow-protocol) for more information on CoW Protocol.

 ## The Interface

-[https://swap.cow.fi](https://swap.cow.fi/) is a web-hosted user interface (the “Interface”) providing access to CoW Protocol.
+[https://swap.cow.fi](https://swap.cow.fi/) is a web-hosted user interface (the "Interface") providing access to CoW Protocol.
 You may submit orders into the Interface and exchange compatible tokens using the unique features of the Protocol.

 Please consult our [documentation](https://docs.cow.fi/cow-protocol/tutorials/cow-swap) for more information on our Interface.

-The features of the Interface can also be accessed through third parties’ websites integrating our widget (the “Widget”).
+The features of the Interface can also be accessed through third parties’ websites integrating our widget (the "Widget").

 Please consult our [documentation](https://docs.cow.fi/cow-protocol/tutorials/widget) for more information on our Widget.

 ### Restricted use of the Interface